mayuki/Chell/README.md

 # Chell
 Write scripts with the power of C# and .NET

+Chell is a library and execution tool for creating a shell script-like (bash, cmd, ...) experience in C#.

 ```csharp
 var branch = await Run($"git branch --show-current");
 await Run($"git archive {branch} -o {branch}.zip");
 ```

-Chell is a library and execution tool for creating a shell script-like (bash, cmd, ...) experience in C#.
-Shell scripts tend to be complex, and on the other hand, it is boring for a pure .NET application to write various operations such as executing a process like a shell script.
-Chell will bridge the gap.
+ .NET applications are great for complex tasks, but executing processes can be boring.
+Chell brings the experience closer to shell scripting.
 This library and tool is heavily influenced by [google/zx](https://github.com/google/zx).

 ## When should I use Chell?
 - **Write a better shell scripts**: Write a complex script and use the power of .NET and C#
 - **Write a multi-platform shell scripts**: As an alternative to scripts that work on multiple platforms
 - **Run a process easily in your app**: As .NET library for easy handling of process launch and output
 - **All developers in the project are .NET developers**: 🙃

+Of course, if the shell script is already working fine and you don't have any problems, then there is no need to use Chell.

 ## Chell at a glance
 Using Chell makes the code feel more like a script by taking advantage of C# 9's top-level statements and C# 6's `using static`.